VArtzy/doit/README.md

 ## TODO

--  Fixing bug that the first session run doesn't working with `stdout`, making first terminal session only block process without giving menu and today todo(s) feedback
+-  Fixing bug that the first session run doesn't working with `stdout`, making first terminal session only block process without giving menu and today todo(s) feedback.
+This typically happen with Clink integration